Uncovering the Willow Tit (Poecile montanus): The Expert Excavator

 In autumn and winter, seeds of various trees (birch, alder) and herbaceous plants become important, supplemented by any available insects and spiders.
 They will visit garden bird feeders, particularly for sunflower hearts, peanuts, and suet, but are often more wary than other tits.

-The Willow Tit's dedication to excavating its own nest is a defining characteristic.
+The Willow Tit's dedication to excavating its own nest is its defining reproductive characteristic.

-The pair selects a site in soft, rotting wood – typically a dead birch, alder, or willow stump or snag, often low down.
-Both birds work to chisel out a deep chamber using their small beaks.
-The entrance hole is small and neat.
-This reliance on decaying wood makes them vulnerable to tidy forestry practices that remove such habitat features.
+In spring, the pair selects a site in soft, rotting wood – typically a dead birch, alder, or willow stump.
+Both birds work to chisel out a deep chamber using their small beaks, carrying the wood chips far away to avoid attracting predators.
+This reliance on decaying wood makes them vulnerable to forestry practices that remove such habitat features.

-A clutch usually consists of 6-9 glossy white eggs, finely speckled with reddish-brown.
+Inside the cavity, the female builds a soft cup of moss, animal hair, and plant fibres.
+She lays a clutch of 6-9 glossy white eggs, finely speckled with reddish-brown.
 Incubation is by the female for about 13-15 days, during which she is fed by the male.

 Raising the Chicks

 Both parents feed the young with insects and spiders.
 The chicks fledge after about 17-19 days.
-The family group may stay together for a while.
 Willow Tits usually raise a single brood per year.

 The Willow Tit's calls and song are the most reliable way to separate it from the Marsh Tit.